Indefinite Pronoun: Indefinite pronouns point to uncertain nouns. They never...Read More

 Emphatic pronouns are used to put stress on the subject.
-They intensify the subject to show that an action is done by the subject by referring back to it.
+They intensify the subject to show that the subject does action by referring back to it.
 As usual, the subject can be a noun or a pronoun.
 Thus, they are also known as Intensive Pronouns.
 Emphatics pronouns are nothing but reflexive pronouns with a changed role.

 These are also formed by adding -self (singular) or -selves (plural) at the end of certain personal pronouns.
 They depend on the number and gender of the noun.